detdxd/Astro-Homepage/index.md

 Methods: *Numerical Simulation and Semi-Quantitative Analysis.*
 <br/>
 **Teaching Interests**
 Fundamentals of Physics;
 Introduction to Astrophysics;
-Classical Field Theory: From Electrodynamics to General Relativity.
+Classical Field Theory: From Electrodynamics to General Relativity；
+Physics of Fluids and Plasmas.

 <br/>
 **Publications**
 [OCRID](https://orcid.org/0000-0002-6921-1899).